stechyo/godot-steam-audio/README.md

  - Download the [latest release](https://github.com/stechyo/godot/releases/tag/steam-audio) or clone and build [my fork of Godot](https://github.com/stechyo/godot/tree/4.2-gdext/audio-stream-funcs).
  - Download the [latest release](https://github.com/stechyo/godot-steam-audio/releases/latest) of the extension or build it yourself.
- - Download the [latest supported release](https://github.com/ValveSoftware/steam-audio/releases/tag/v4.5.0) of steam-audio, and copy the binaries that you find in the `lib` folder for your operating system to the `bin/` folder of your project, which should contain a `libgodot-steam-audio` library (.dll or .so) and a .gdextension file.
+ - Download the [latest supported release](https://github.com/ValveSoftware/steam-audio/releases/tag/v4.5.0) of steam-audio, and copy the binaries that you find in the `lib` folder for your operating system to the `addons/godot-steam-audio/bin/` folder of your project, which should contain a `libgodot-steam-audio` library (.dll or .so) and a .gdextension file.
 Note that, since your OS is likely 64-bit, you'll want the x64 version (e.g. `windows-x64`).

-Your project should have a `bin/` folder with:
+Your project should have an `addons/godot-steam-audio/bin/` folder with:
  - `libgodot-steam-audio.gdextension`
  - `libgodot-steam-audio.linux.template_debug.x86_64` for Linux, or a similar .dll for Windows
  - `libphonon.so` for Linux, or `phonon.dll`, `phonon.lib` and some other files for Windows - these are the